TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lab.md

 What day?
 Friday
 You have to practice clarinet.
-What would you like to do.
+What would you like to do?
 ```

 ## Bonus!